Bernard Ebbers: Fraud

 On June 25, 2002, WorldCom admitted to nearly $3.9 billion in accounting misstatements and on July 22, 2002, it filed for bankruptcy.

 The figure eventually grew to $11 billion.
 This initiated a series of investigations and legal proceedings, which focused on Ebbers, WorldCom's former CEO.

-Ebbers blamed the accounting scandal on his subordinates.
+Ebbers blamed the accounting scandal on his subordinates, including WorldCom CFO Scott Sullivan.

 Congressional hearing

 In response to a subpoena, Ebbers appeared before the U.S. House Committee on Financial Services on July 8, 2002.
 At these hearings, Ebbers stated "I do not believe I have anything to hide, I believe that no one will conclude that I engaged in any criminal or fraudulent conduct."

 After making this statement, Ebbers asserted his right against self-incrimination per the Fifth Amendment to the United States Constitution.
 Ebbers's statement constituted testimony that could not undergo cross-examination and Ebbers was threatened with Contempt of Congress charges, although no charges were filed.